 The Royal Tyrrell Museum is Canada’s only museum dedicated exclusively to the science of palaeontology.
 In addition to housing one of the world’s largest displays of dinosaurs, the Museum offers a wide variety of creative, fun, and educational programs that bring the prehistoric past to life.

-The Museum is operated by the Government of Alberta under the Ministry of Culture.
+The Museum is operated by the Government of Alberta under the Ministry of Culture and Tourism.

 Toll free in North America (outside Alberta)

 310-0000 then (403) 823-7707